yaml/yaml-spec/spec/1.3.0/spec.md

   | flow-node-in-a-block-node(n)
 ```

-XXX The following two should be inlined above
+XXX The following two should be moved into above

 ```
 block-node-in-a-block-node(n,c) ::=